 Keith regularly represents lenders and borrowers in the finance industry in warehousing arrangements, repurchase agreements, loan facilities, and related financings of financial assets, as well as in the purchase and sale of performing and non-performing loans and other receivables in secondary market transactions.
 He has also represented hedge funds in the purchase and financing of peer-to-peer/marketplace loans.

 Keith works with servicers in servicing engagements and in the sale and purchase of servicing rights, with servicers and lenders in the financing of servicing rights.
 He also assists originators and aggregators in starting up their securitization programs and securitization compliant origination platforms.

-His practice includes assistance to student loan issuers, helping them restructure previously issued securities.
 He also represents private equity firms and hedge funds in acquisitions of financial companies and performing and non-performing financial assets, and financial institutions in sales of businesses and assets to investment funds.
 In addition, Keith has represented asset managers and insurance companies in various fixed income investments.

 Keith counsels clients in transactions involving residential mortgage loans, commercial mortgage loans (including small balance), credit card receivables, tax liens, SBA loans, servicer advances, student loans, auto loans, cell towers, trade receivables, and peer-to-peer/marketplace loans.

 Keith’s provides counsel to clients on the structure and ramifications of the US federal government's agency and government-sponsored enterprise (GSE) asset disposition programs, and other legislative and regulatory developments affecting the finance industry.
 He also advises on modifications of residential and commercial mortgage loans and special servicing.